What is the U3A?

 How much does it cost?

-The 2019 annual subscription, due 31st January of each year, is £20, or £23 if you would like to receive the national magazine 'Third age Matters' by post 4 times a year.
+The 2020 annual subscription, due 31st January of each year, is £20, or £23 if you would like to receive the national magazine 'Third age Matters' by post 4 times a year (but free for your first year).

-You can visit twice free to see how we do things.
+You can also visit twice free to see how we do things.

 What do we do?